git-town/git-town/website/src/install.md

 The easiest way to install Git Town on Windows is to [download the Windows installer](https://github.com/git-town/git-town/releases/download/v10.0.2/git-town_10.0.2_windows_intel_64.msi) and run it.

 You can also install Git Town via [scoop](https://scoop.sh):

 ```
-scoop bucket add org https://github.com/git-town/scoop.git
 scoop install git-town
 ```